Sarahm369/TicTacToeGame/README.md

 My questions are:
-explain the minimax class and how it determines the player moves explain the encapsulation of the player types in the player factory class/ enum
+explain the minimax class and how it determines the player moves explain the encapsulation of the player types in the player factory class/ enum Thing that are more clear after lecture: use enum to past a list of player types back to the playerFactory class types can be declared in the class but not necessary